HamzaMateen/RustySIMS/README.md

-# RustySIMS: A Robust Inventory Management System
+## RustySIMS: A Robust Inventory Management System
 ![behold](./demo/project_rep_pic.jpeg)

 ### Project Details
-RustySIMS is a command-line inventory management system designed to streamline product organization and tracking.
+**RustySIMS** is a command-line inventory management system designed to streamline product organization and tracking.
 It enables manager's with the following capabilities:

-- **Product Management:** Add, delete, edit, and view detailed information about products in your inventory, including name, description, price, stock level, and manager association with beautiful and simply elegant **Table-y** structures that are easy on eyes and highly understandable.
+- **Product Management:** *Add, delete, edit, and view* detailed information about products in your inventory, including name, description, price, stock level, and manager association with beautiful and simply elegant **table-y** structures that are easy on eyes and highly understandable.

 - **Manager Accounts:** Create and manage accounts for multiple managers, ensuring secure access and potential implementation of role-based controls in the future.

 - **Robust Database:** Leverage a **rusqlite** database to persistently store inventory data, guaranteeing data integrity and retrieval even after program termination.

 - **Secure Password Hashing:** Employ the industry-standard **bcrypt** library to securely hash and store manager passwords, protecting sensitive information against unauthorized access.

 ### Vision

 RustySIMS aspires to become a versatile and user-friendly inventory management solution, catering to the needs of businesses of all sizes.
 Its commitment to security, scalability, and efficient data handling aims to empower users with control and confidence in managing their product inventory.

 **Usage**